 Many of the rules and regulations that companies face concerning foreign ownership are not explicitly communicated.
 If new laws or regulations forbid or limit foreign investment in industries in which we want to complete our initial business combination, they could severely impair our candidate pool of potential target businesses.
-Additionally, if the relevant central and local authorities find us or the target business with which we ultimately complete our initial business combination to be in violation of any existing or future laws or regulations, they would have broad discretion in dealing with such a violation, including, without limitation:
+Additionally, if the relevant central and local authorities find us or the target business with which we ultimately complete our initial business combination, they would have broad discretion in dealing with such a violation, including, without limitation: